IBM/aspera-cli/README.md

 Let's start by a registration with web based authentication (auth=web):

-- Open a web browser, log to your instance: e.g. `https://myorg.ibmaspera.com/`
+- Open a web browser, log to your instance: e.g. `https://_your_instance_.ibmaspera.com/` (use your actual AoC instance URL)
 - Go to Apps &rarr; Admin &rarr; Organization &rarr; Integrations
 - Click **Create New**
   - **Client Name**: `ascli`